Tara Prasad Joshi

-Dr. Tara Prasad Joshi (Nepali:डा.तारा प्रसाद जोशी) is a Nepalese politician who serves as a member of the Sudurpashchim Provincial Assembly.
-Joshi was elected from Dadeldhura 1(B) constituency.
+Dr. Tara Prasad Joshi (Nepali:डा.तारा प्रसाद जोशी) is a Nepalese politician is currently serving as a member of the 7th Pratinidhi Sabha.
+In the 2026 Nepalese general election he was elected as a representative of people in Dadeldhura assembly belonging to the Rastriya Swatantra Party.

+Earlier he serves he serves as a member of the Sudurpashchim Provincial Assembly.
+Joshi was elected from Dadeldhura 1(B) constituency belonging to independent.